moltenform/scite-files/files/translations_howto_win.md

     * ![Screenshot right-click link](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_win_right.png)

-* Navigate to the directory where SciTE.exe is located
+* Go to the folder where SciTE's ".properties" files are.
+If you installed SciTE from a .zip file, this is the folder where `SciTE.exe` is.
+If you installed SciTE from an installer, this is the folder where `SciTEGlobal.properties` is, for example `C:\ProgramData\SciTE`.

     * ![Screenshot navigate to SciTE directory](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_win_path.png)